srph/angularjs-structure-styleguide/README.md

 7. [Recommendation & Tips](#7-recommendation--tips)

 ## 1. Context

-This style guide has been largely influenced by [John Papa](https://github.com/johnpapa/)'s [AngularJS Style Guide](https://github.com/johnpapa/angularjs-styleguide#application-structure-lift-principle) (which also includes a lecture with regards to an AngularJS app structure).

 I will be breaking this to simple bits with extra explanation on "why".